iotaledger/susee-streams-poc/sensor/README.md

 In case the maximum number of *Initialization Counts* is reached there are several possible solutions to proceed:
 1. Allow a counter reset to zero.
-This includes the risk that *IOTA Bridges* with a very outdated cache will not detect a reinitialized *Sensor* which will lead to erroneous communication until another *IOTA Bridge* is used that detects the new *Streams* channel-id.
+This includes the risk that *IOTA Bridges* with a very outdated cache will not detect a reinitialized *Sensor* which will lead to erroneous communication until another *IOTA Bridge* is used that detects the new *Streams Channel*-id.
 2. Use the [`lorawan-node` endpoint](../iota-bridge/README.md#lorawan-node-endpoints) of all *IOTA Bridge* instances to delete the specific *Sensor* from the cache.
    This is the safest option, but a central management logic is needed to send the *IOTA Bridge*